 3. Accept the current situation

-Parallel parenting, and maintaining some contact with an abusive or difficult ex-partner after you’ve chosen to divorce, can be very challenging.
-It’s natural to struggle with negative emotions such as guilt, regret, shame and anger, and feeling as though things aren’t fair.
 You may find it hard to accept that your ex is still a parent to your child.
-Try to practice acceptance.
-Things are the way they are and all you can do is make the best out of the situation.
-Focus your energy on parenting your child and providing them with all the love and support they need.
+All you can do is make the best out of the situation.
+If co-parenting isn’t possible, parallel parenting is a good option and with a clear plan, you can focus your energy on parenting your children and providing them with all the love and support they need.

 5. Appoint a mediator

-If there’s a lot of resentment between you and your ex, or your safety might be compromised, it’s a good idea to appoint a professional mediator.
-Mediation helps divorced parents to align their intentions and focus on their shared priority, the child.
-With the help of mediation, divorced parents can make well-informed decisions, reduce conflict, and set out an effective and mutually beneficial plan for all members of the family.
+If you cannot reach an agreement, or your safety is compromised, it’s a good idea to appoint a professional mediator.
+Mediation helps divorced parents to align their intentions and focus on their children as their shared priority.

 If you need help and support with parallel parenting you can contact My Family Psychologist, who offer specialised counselling services for adults, couples, and children as well as mediation services.